James Lowe (rugby union): Ireland

-Lowe became eligible to play for Ireland in November 2020 due to the residency rule.
+Lowe became eligible to play for Ireland in November 2020 due to the then 3-year residency rule.

 He made his Ireland debut on 13 November 2020 in a 32-9 victory over Wales in the Autumn Nations Cup, scoring a try in the final minute.
 He was selected for the 2021 Six Nations and started against Wales.
+In March 2023, Lowe was part of the Ireland Squad to win the Grand Slam, only the fourth time in history that Ireland had won.